zenfish/tct/README.md

 field of computer forensics, which until that time had been a bit mired in dd'ing disks and that sort of thing.

+Looking at the bibliography that we shipped with it... there were zero books on Forensic Computing even written, just scraps and pieces from other disciplines... that sure changed fast ;)

 I guess my main things in here were Lazarus (invented data carving and gave the first ray of hope to recovering lost data on UNIX/Linux style systems; basically wrote it over a weekend with a bit of